-Common vegetable oils have a higher concentration of omega-6 fatty acids than omega-3 fatty acids, although flaxseed, canola, mustard, walnut, and soybean vegetable oils are rich in omega-3 fatty acids.
-The lowering of serum cholesterol is attributed to lowered triglycerides levels, antithrombotic, anti-inflammatory, and antihypertensive effects of the omega-3 fatty acids.
+Common vegetable oils have a higher concentration of omega-6 fatty acids than omega-3 fatty acids, although flaxseed, canola, mustard, walnut and soybean oils are rich in omega-3 fatty acids.
+The lowering of serum cholesterol is attributed to lowered triglycerides levels, antithrombotic, anti-inflammatory and antihypertensive effects of the omega-3 fatty acids.

-Several clinical studies have shown that intake of fish oil reduces serum triglyceride levels in both normal individuals and in people with hypertriglyceridemia, lowers the frequency of arrhythmia and the progress of atherosclerosis.
-In a study of post-menopausal women, the incidence of coronary artery disease was reduced along a continuum with intake of fish, from once monthly, up to three times monthly, once a week, 2-4 times per week, and five times per week.
+Several clinical studies have shown that intake of fish oil reduces serum triglyceride levels in both normal individuals and people with hypertriglyceridemia, lowers the frequency of arrhythmia and the progress of atherosclerosis.
+In a study of postmenopausal women, the incidence of coronary artery disease was reduced along a continuum with the intake of fish, from once monthly, up to three times monthly, once a week, two to four times per week and five times per week.
 The incidence of ischemic stroke also decreased in a continuum with increased fish intake.

-It’s become apparent that omega-3 fatty acids are important in modulating risk of several common diseases.
-In the United States, the FDA has concluded that, although omega-3 fatty acids have been shown effective in reducing the risk of coronary heart disease, the evidence is not conclusive.
+It’s become apparent that omega-3 fatty acids are important in modulating the risk of several common diseases.
+In the U.S., the FDA has concluded that, although omega-3 fatty acids have been shown effective in reducing the risk of coronary heart disease, the evidence is not conclusive.

 Health claims are allowed on the packaging of soy protein products, under the DSHEA.
 The FDA concluded that soy protein, consumed with a diet low in saturated fats and cholesterol, may reduce the risk of coronary heart disease.
 It’s believed that part of the amino acid profile differs from that of the amino acid profile in animal protein.
 The soy protein amino acids lead to the lowering of circulating LDL cholesterol.

-Glucosamine supplements exist in a number of different forms including sulfate, hydrochloride, N-acetyl-glucosamine, and chloral hydrate salt It remains controversial which form is most effective.
-Glucosamine sulfate has shown effective clinical results to date, but many clinical studies have reported ineffectiveness of glucosamine sold in other forms.
-Even though the potential mechanisms of glucosamine synthesis are known to be a direct stimulation of chondrocytes, incorporation of sulfur into cartilage, and protection against degradative processes, but the exact mechanism is unclear.
+Glucosamine supplements exist in several different forms including sulfate, hydrochloride, N-acetyl-glucosamine and chloral hydrate salt.
+It remains controversial which form is most effective.
+Glucosamine sulfate has shown effective clinical results to date, but many clinical studies have reported the ineffectiveness of glucosamine sold in other forms.
+Even though the potential mechanisms of glucosamine synthesis are known to be a direct stimulation of chondrocytes, incorporation of sulfur into cartilage and protection against degradative processes, but the exact mechanism is unclear.
 In addition, the effect of glucosamine in the treatment of osteoarthritis remains controversial.

-References: All indexed by the National Library of Medicine, the National Institutes of Medicine
+(All indexed by the National Library of Medicine, the National Institutes of Medicine)